outcoldman/hackernews-personal-blogs/README.md

 Download [list.opml](https://raw.githubusercontent.com/outcoldman/hackernews-personal-blogs/master/list.opml) and import it into your favorite RSS reader.

+There is an alternative list as well, blogs that were added after submission to the HN post - [listx.opml](https://raw.githubusercontent.com/outcoldman/hackernews-personal-blogs/master/listx.opml).

 When building this list, I have ignored any user with less or equal to 1 karma, which means I might have missed some interesting blogs, but at the same time I wanted to ignore spam or throwaway accounts.